kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

+Pods won't be able to be created, so the feature won't be accessible

 ###### What are other known failure modes?

 <!--